 If you’re looking for suspension settings this isn’t really the place either, they are a very individual and personal thing so I apply whatever is needed to the car after a chat with the client and their proposed use.
 What different settings do and what to use is easily found on the internet already.
 This article aims to show you some things maybe you never knew about your NC because they are hidden right under there where I tend to work, we’ll discuss the pitfalls, what to watch out for, why not to bother and the actual mechanics of it.

 One of the main attributes of an MX5 is the handling and they did of course handle superbly when they left the factory many years ago.
-If this is why you bought one you need to know that if it’s your typical ’06 with 100k on the clock it won’t be handling very well now at all due to much of it being worn out.
-Sorry to be the bearer of bad news.
+If this is why you bought one you need to know that if it’s your typical ’06 with 100k on the clock it won’t be handling as well as it did due to much of it being worn out. .

 The rear bush moves to control castor, front one camber and (age and use dependent) the through bolt is quite often seized in there as you can see.